Trimontium (Newstead): The Fort

 Phase 1 (c.79-87 AD): The earliest occupation of the site identified by aerial photographs since the 1940s have revealed at least three and possibly as many as five camps in this area.
 The enormous "Great Camp" identified by Curle was on the highest point of the ridge at the centre of the whole enclosure, commanding a view over the road from the Cheviots, and across the Leader valley to control the crossing of the river.
-It had an area of 49 acres and each of its 4 gates had a titulus, a long straight ditch for defence, dug in front of it.
+It had an area of 49 acre and each of its 4 gates had a titulus, a long straight ditch for defence, dug in front of it.
 Its size means it must have been constructed for a large, probably legionary, force and its occupation must have been of short duration.
-In Scotland the only excavated camp that compares with it in size is the legionary fort at Inchtuthil of 56 acres.
-In Wales, Caerleon of 50 acres occupied by the Second Legion, corresponds closely in area.
+In Scotland the only excavated camp that compares with it in size is the legionary fort at Inchtuthil of 56 acre.
+In Wales, Caerleon of 50 acre occupied by the Second Legion, corresponds closely in area.

 The later smaller Agricolan fort was built to the west of the Great Camp about 80 AD by the Legio XX Valeria Victrix mentioned on many of the inscriptions.
 It had a turf rampart on a cobble foundation with two ditches in front of it, overlapping each entrance.
 On the west side was an annexe which was also defended by a similar rampart and ditches arrangement.

 Phase 2 (c.90-105 AD): After a possible short abandonment of the fort, the Romans were back, and building in strength.
 Old ditches were filled in and new defences constructed.
 This resulted in a colossal strengthening of the fort.
 The new turf rampart was built on a cobble base which measured 13.5 m across and around 8.4 m high.
 In front of this was a single ditch between 5 & 7 m wide and 2 to 4 m deep.
 New, well defended annexes appear on the south, east and probably north sides of the fort, inhabited by civilians and camp followers.

 Phase 3 (c.105-137 AD): Trimontium was deserted as the Roman occupiers retreated south of Hadrian's Wall.

 Phase 4 (c.138-139 AD): Clarke suggests that evidence points to the possibility that the fort was reoccupied a few years prior to the 140 AD advances into Caledonia by Emperor Antoninus Pius.
 If this is the case, the fort would have been a formidable outpost beyond Hadrian's Wall, with a civilian population within the annexes.
 Excavations and modern archaeology show the main entrance is now positioned through the southern annexe.